dojot/docs/source/faq/faq.rst

 set your actual device to push the data to dojot.

 ..
 ATTENTION::
-  As of **v0.5.2**, you can choose the between two MQTT brokers: Mosca or VerneMQ.
+  Since version **v0.5.2**, you can choose the between two MQTT brokers: Mosca or VerneMQ.
 By default, VerneMQ is used, but you can use Mosca too.
 Check the :doc:`../installation-guide` for more information.

 In order to send data to dojot via MQTT (using Mosca or VerneMQ), there are some